Q. What is the submission deadline?

 A. There is no limit to the number of abstracts you can submit.
 However, an author may present no more than two abstracts.
 If ASE accepts more than two submissions from an author, one of his/her co-authors must present any additional abstracts.
 The presenter of any accepted abstract must be one of the co-authors listed on the original submission.
 Please note that authors may not submit the same research; abstracts containing identical or nearly identical data from the same institution and/or individuals will be rejected.

 A. No, investigators must submit an additional brief manuscript of up to 1,500 words to be considered for the competition.
 The use of tables and graphics within the additional manuscript is limited to a maximum of 1 graphic and 1 table, or 2 graphics.
+Abstracts not selected as finalists in the competition will automatically be considered for general presentation.

 Q. Can I submit my abstract under more than one submission category?